Is the Observable Universe Consistent with the Cosmological Principle?: Late Universe FLRW anomalies

 The relevant question now is whether or not this well-documented bulk flow converges to the expectations of the flat $\Lambda$CDM model or more generally an FLRW cosmology?
 Recently, \cite{bib:Howlett2022} has noted the presence of a larger than expected bulk flow relative to $\Lambda$CDM expectations at depths of $140 \, h^{-1}\,$Mpc.
 Yet, unexpectedly large bulk flows in the CMB dipole direction, or towards the Shapley supercluster have a long record already \cite{bib:Watkins2009, bib:Kashlinsky2008, bib:Lavaux2010, bib:Magoulas2016}, which we review in section~\ref{sec:bulk_flows}.
-That being said, it is imperative to push the program of mapping out peculiar velocities to larger distances $\sim 400$-$500$~Mpc, to not only confirm or refute convergence to $\Lambda$CDM expectations, but also in order to test the recovery of the anticipated FLRW universe.
+It is imperative to push the program of mapping out peculiar velocities to larger distances $\sim 400$-$500$~Mpc, to not only confirm or refute convergence to $\Lambda$CDM expectations, but also in order to test the recovery of the anticipated FLRW universe.
 As we discuss in section~\ref{sec:galaxy_cluster_anisotropies}, there are some unexpected anisotropies in galaxy cluster scaling relations \cite{bib:Migkas2018, bib:Migkas2020, bib:Migkas2021} cautioning that this may not happen.
-Translated into the Hubble constant, one encounters $\sim 10 \%$ variations of $H_0$ on the sky \cite{bib:Migkas2021}, which echoes well with the McClure \& Dyer observation at lower redshifts \cite{bib:McClure2007}, where it may be more readily digested.
-We remark that the reported Hubble tension is also at $10\%$ level, e.~g.~see \cite{bib:Abdalla2022}.
+Translated into the Hubble constant, one encounters $\sim 10 \%$ variations of $H_0$ on the sky \cite{bib:Migkas2021}, which echoes well with \bcomm{observations at lower redshifts \cite{bib:McClure2007,bib:Wiltshire2012},} where it may be more readily digested.
+The reported Hubble tension is also at $10\%$ level, e.~g.~see \cite{bib:Abdalla2022}.

 In addition to the debate about bulk flows and whether they converge to $\Lambda$CDM or FLRW expectations in the local Universe, the cosmic dipole finds itself at the heart of another fascinating discussion.
 Recall that the CMB is analyzed under the assumption that the Universe is isotropic.
 Doing so, one finds that the largest temperature anisotropy is the dipole and this is subtracted on the basis that it is simply due to relative motion.
 This subtraction not only fixes our velocity with respect to the CMB, but also fixes the CMB as the Universe's rest frame.
 As highlighted in \cite{bib:Ellis1984}, this motion can be cross-checked with observations at lower redshifts which are supposedly located in the same rest frame as the CMB.